 When my children were young, we didn’t have parental control apps.
 They were always supervised online.
 Or so I thought.
 But my control didn’t last long.
 I once left my children in front of an innocent singing pumpkin on an internet video site to grab some snacks.
 When I got back, they were horrified, watching a scary slasher video that had automatically started to play when their video ended.

-The hard reality: Children see things they shouldn’t see all the time, and as parents, we can’t even predict when they might be exposed to something they aren’t ready to see.
+The hard reality is: Children see things they shouldn’t see all the time, and as parents, we can’t even predict when they might be exposed to something they aren’t ready to see.
 If it’s time to put some controls on your children’s access, you’re in good company.

 In this article we’ll cover:

-- Five huge benefits to parental control apps
+- Five huge benefits of parental control apps

 - How to use them to get the safety your child deserves